Recent Highlights

 Current:

-- Trade publishers: Between the Lines, House of Anansi, Penguin Random House Canada
+- Trade publishers: Between the Lines, HarperCollins Canada, House of Anansi, Penguin Random House Canada

 - Publishing consultants: Page Two Strategies